riccardoperra/ngx-reactive-loading/README.md

   isLoading(property: T): Observable<boolean>;

   /**
-   * Subscribe to the changes the loading state by the given property.
+   * Subscribe to loadings state changes by the given property.
    * Default behavior checks for all properties.
    *
    * @example